cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/utilizationmodels/UtilizationModelDynamic.rst

    until that an increment function is defined by the .

    :param unit: the \ :java:ref:`Unit`\  that determines how the resource is used (for instance, if resource usage is defined in percentage of the Vm resource or in absolute values)
+   :param initialUtilization: the initial resource utilization, that the unit depends on the \ ``unit``\  parameter

+UtilizationModelDynamic
+^^^^^^^^^^^^^^^^^^^^^^^

+.. java:constructor:: public UtilizationModelDynamic(Unit unit, double initialUtilization, double maxResourceUtilization)
+   :outertype: UtilizationModelDynamic

+   Creates a UtilizationModelDynamic that the initial resource utilization, max resource utilization and the \ :java:ref:`Unit`\  will be defined according to the given parameters.

+   The utilization will not be dynamically incremented until that an increment function is defined by the .

+   :param unit: the \ :java:ref:`Unit`\  that determines how the resource is used (for instance, if resource usage is defined in percentage of the Vm resource or in absolute values)
-   :param initialUtilization: the initial of resource utilization, that the unit depends on the \ ``unit``\  parameter
+   :param initialUtilization: the initial resource utilization, that the unit depends on the \ ``unit``\  parameter
+   :param maxResourceUtilization: the maximum resource utilization

 UtilizationModelDynamic
 ^^^^^^^^^^^^^^^^^^^^^^^